 Keep a Jar.
 Create a special collection piece, such as a jar or pouch where your little one can deposit their teeth.
 Here is a very simple idea of a stenciled tooth jar.

 Healthy dental care habits are important to start young for overall health and wellness.
-Call PERFECT TEETH today at 1-844-717-9588 to find a dental office in your area or click to get scheduled to introduce your baby to a friendly dentist near you.
+Get scheduled today to introduce your baby to a friendly dentist near you.